nhscc/airports.api.hscc.bdpa.org/README.md

      specified in the connect URI automatically configured and hydrated.
 5. At this point you should test that the API will work on your system.
 To do this, run the command `npm test` in your terminal.
-If you're on Windows PowerShell, that's `npm test-windows`.
+If you're on Windows PowerShell/CMD, that's `npm test-windows`.
 6. If all tests passed, you can start up the API in development mode by running the `npm run dev` command.
-If you're on Windows PowerShell, that's `npm run dev-windows`.
+If you're on Windows PowerShell/CMD, that's `npm run dev-windows`.
 7. If you set `HYDRATE_DB_ON_STARTUP=true` previously, navigate to the API's URI (details below) using your browser to finish setting up the database.
    * If you're using MongoDB Compass, you'll be able to visually explore the